Gulf Keystone warns Internet gossips to back off

 Gulf Keystone, which holds production-sharing contracts for four exploration blocks in Kurdistan, also said on Thursday that it continued to talk to several interested bidders for the sale of its 20 percent stake in the Akri-Bijeel block.

-Seymour Pierce said it valued the asset at around $200 million (123 million pounds), but that this could rise given appetite for investing in the region, and that such a level of cash injection would negate the need for an equity fundraising in the short term.
+Seymour Pierce said it valued the asset at around $200 million, but that this could rise given appetite for investing in the region, and that such a level of cash injection would negate the need for an equity fundraising in the short term.

 (Additional reporting by Karen Rebelo in Bangalore; Editing by Erica Billingham)